facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 -   Support ordered lists with alphabetical format, both lowercase and uppercase.
 Uppercase is treated as a different list type than lowercase.
 -   Support a generic ordered list marker via `#.` or `#)`.
-These can be used in place of numerals and will inherit the type of the current list as long as the use the same convention (`.` or `)`).
+These can be used in place of numerals and will inherit the type of the current list as long as they use the same convention (`.` or `)`).
 If used to start a list, decimal format will be assumed.
 Requires [SaneHeaders](./saneheaders.md) to be enabled.
 -   Using a different list type will start a new list.
 Trailing dot vs parenthesis are treated as separate types.
--   Ordered lists are sensitive to the starting value and can restart a list/create a new list using the first value in the list.
+-   Ordered lists are sensitive to the starting value and can restart a list or create a new list using the first value in the list.

 Additional ordered list types such as Roman numeral, alphabetical, and generic are optional and can be disabled via [options](#options).

 Ordered types are controlled by setting the `type` attribute to the appropriate value on the `#!html <ol>` element.
-If you have CSS that overrides styling, you may not see the appropriate types, so if you want allow control at the Markdown level, make sure CSS doesn't override the list styles or see the [styling](#styling) section for more info.
+If you have CSS that overrides styling, you may not see the appropriate types, so if you want control at the Markdown level, make sure CSS doesn't override the list styles or see the [styling](#styling) section for more info.

 List\ Types             | HTML\ List\ Type